pjotr07740/NamebotOpensource/README.md

   <h3>Code style: <img src="https://img.shields.io/badge/code%20style-black-000000.svg"></h3>
 <div>
   <h3>About</h3>
   <p>Namebot is a project that I started while quarantining when I started I knew only the bare surface of coding, currently I have coded a full sharded discord bot.
-As of rightnow I am busy with coding V3 of Namebot it will have log channel customization and much more!</p>
+As of right now, I am busy with coding V3 of Namebot it will have log channel customization and much more!</p>
 </div>
 <div>
   <h3>Purpose</h3>